 You probably have an image of what that broiled cheese looks like at the top of your bowl, but if you’ve been hunting for the perfect cheese to use for the best flavor, here are a few tips to help achieve the perfect meal!

-The Best Cheese to Use (And Why)
+The Best Cheese to Use: Gruyere

-Gruyère is a type of swiss cheese.
+Gruyère is a type of Swiss cheese.
 It is a semi-hard cheese that has a slightly nutty, salty flavor and a creamy texture.
-Just like common swiss cheese, it is slow melting.
-Unlike the swiss cheese you find in most stores, it has very few holes.
+Just like common Swiss cheese, it is slow melting.
+Unlike the Swiss cheese you find in most stores, it has very few holes.

 Gruyère is the perfect kind of cheese for French onion soup because it grates well, melts well, and adds a creamy flavor to the soup–without overpowering the taste of the onions.
+This is always the cheese I choose when making French Onion Soup!

 You can usually find Gruyère in the deli of your local supermarket, alongside the specialty cheeses.